 The language of instruction in the School of Education is English.
-All candidates are required to teach proficiently in K-12 classrooms in the English language
+All candidates are required to read, write, and teach proficiently in K-12 classrooms in the English language

 ADMISSION CRITERIA FOR ENTRANCE INTO THE AFTER DEGREE PROGRAM

 Entrance into the BEd After Degree is available for the fall semester only.